-CASE STUDY 2: Leaving Home
+Case Study 2: Leaving Home

-Kevin is an 18-year-old high school senior who will be moving to an out-of-province university in 3 months.
+Marcus is an 18-year-old high school senior who will be moving to an out-of-state university in 3 months.
 He was diagnosed with CD at age 12 years and since that time has gone through 2 recurrences.
 He is currently in remission, but often has missed days of medication and admits that he resents his dietary restrictions.